Page Headers - Gayther Original (200px)

 LGBTQIA+ Community - About Community

 Nearly all countries around the world keep records relating to births, deaths and marriages.
-Many countries go further by carrying out surveys and censuses to understand better the size, behaviours and changes in the broader population.
+Many countries go further by conducting surveys and censuses to better understand the size, behaviours, and changes in the broader population.
 Censuses are typically carried out every five years; however, gender identity and sexual identifiers are not part of the question set, which means that there are no official statistics or numbers relating to the size or scale of the LGBTQIA+ community worldwide.
 Even if questions were included, there would likely be reluctance, especially among older generations, to share personal and intimate information with the government.

-With no statics relating to the size, independent bodies and research units have carried out studies based on sample size or a small section of society, in which they were able to draw conclusions.
+With no statistics on size or scale, independent bodies and research units have carried out studies using sample sizes or small sections of society, from which they have drawn conclusions.
 Though only estimates, the LGBTQIA+ community is stated in ranges, from as low as 1% of any given country’s population to as high as 20%.
-Though some countries may wish to deny it; the reality is that we know that statistically, there are LGBTQIA+ individuals in every country around the world, including those that are hostile towards the community
+Though some countries may wish to deny it, the reality is that we know that statistically, there are LGBTQIA+ individuals in every country around the world, including those that are hostile towards the community

 Based on conservative estimates, Gayther built the LGBTQIA+ Worldwide Population and Dollar indexes based on: